njbergam/njbergam.github.io/_pages/about.md

 Teaching
 ======
-eople who put in the work of learning can help refine the knowledge base.
-I try to contribute where I can. <a href="https://njbergam.github.io/teaching/">This page</a> houses various presentations, expository writeups, and thoughts about life. <a href="https://www.youtube.com/user/njbergam">This YouTube channel</a> houses some videos and lectures.
+<a href="https://njbergam.github.io/teaching/">This page</a> houses various presentations and expository writeups. <a href="https://www.youtube.com/user/njbergam">This YouTube channel</a> houses some videos and lectures.